Indo-Aryan languages: Aspiration and breathy-voice

 Most Indo-Aryan languages have contrastive aspiration (/ʈ/ ~ /ʈʰ/), and some retain historical breathy voice on voiced consonants (/ɖ/ ~ /ɖʱ/).
 Sometimes both phenomena are analysed as a single aspiration contrast.
-The places and manners of articulation which allow contrastive aspiration vary by language; e.g. Sindhi permits phonemic /mʱ/, but the phonemic status of this sound in Hindi is uncertain, and many "Dardic" languages lack aspirated retroflex sibilants despite having unaspirated equivalents.
+The places and manners of articulation which allow contrastive aspiration vary by language; e.g. Sindhi permits phonemic /mʱ/, but the phonemic status of this sound in Hindustani is uncertain, and many "Dardic" languages lack aspirated retroflex sibilants despite having unaspirated equivalents.

 In languages that have lost breathy-voice, the contrast has often been replaced with tone.

 Regional developments

 Some of these are mentioned in Masica (1991).